edenhill/kcat/README.md

 In **consumer** mode kafkacat reads messages from a topic and partition and prints them to stdout using the configured message delimiter.

+There's also support for the Kafka >=0.9 high-level balanced consumer, use the `-G <group>` switch and provide a list of topics to join the group.

 kafkacat also features a Metadata list (-L) mode to display the current state of the Kafka cluster and its topics and partitions.